mooeypoo/PlayingWithTime/README.md

 A minecraft server (spigot) plugin that allows admins to set special permission groups to players based on their time played on their server.

-## Stability

-This plugin is still being tested, and should not be used in live production servers.

 ## Author and Contribution

 Written and developed by mooeypoo (c) 2020.
 Distributed under GPL-v3 License.